j-tobias/BLE_Sensor/README.md

 This Repository has all necessary Files needed to set up a BLE Sensor and is Part of the Bigger Project "RoomControl"

-The Sensor provides and API to send the Data it collects
+This Sensor continouisly scans for iBeacons and tracks their RSSI values In a given Frequenz it uploads these Results to a given Server via an POST API command